-- Finer grain control over the amount of data accessed is often possible, meaning that less data access is wasted. - The energy costs of moving data across chips and chip boundaries may be significantly reduced. - Latency of access is significantly reduced, meaning that less logic is needed to track multiple outstanding memory requests, and processing logic does not lie idle as long waiting for data. - Such memory-centric logic is typically "outside" the normal cache hierarchy, including outside the coherency mechanism for multi-core architectures.
-This greatly reduces energy spent in managing copies of data that may be used only once. - Being close to memory makes the ability to make atomic operations more efficient. - Since many memories have significantly more internal "channels" than are presented to a conventional processor, there is an opportunity to have many more near-memory cores in action at the same time, greatly increasing concurrency.
+- The energy costs of moving data across chips and chip boundaries may be significantly reduced. - Latency of access is significantly reduced, meaning that less logic is needed to track multiple outstanding memory requests, and processing logic does not lie idle as before when waiting for data. - Such memory-centric logic is typically "outside" the normal cache hierarchy, including outside the coherency mechanism for multi-core architectures.
+This greatly reduces energy in current architectures that is spent in managing copies of data that may be used only once. - Being close to memory also provides an opportunity to make atomic operations more efficient. - Since many memories have significantly more internal "channels" than are presented to a conventional processor, there is an opportunity to have many more near-memory cores in action at the same time, greatly increasing concurrency.